sachinrao-dev/employee-detail-using-typescript/README.md

 - JSX : JavaScript XML is used to structure the page and using Different UI components inside React.js.
 - CSS : Cascading Style Sheet is used to style the page and make it more attractive and user's eye comfortable
 - MUI : Material ui
-- TS : Javascript is dynamic type language , to convert into static type typescript takes place
+- TS : TypeScript is dynamic type language , to convert into static type typescript takes place

 ## What I've Learnt :